 What’s the difference between an alligator and a crocodile?

 Alligators and crocodiles are in different families.
 Alligators have a wider, rounded U-shaped snout while crocs have a more pointed V-shaped snout.
 While alligators primarily live in the southeastern U.S., crocodiles are found in North, South, and Central America as well as Africa, Southeast Asia, and Australia.
 Crocodiles favor saltwater areas while alligators prefer freshwater and brackish water habitats.
 Southern Florida is the only place where alligators and crocodiles coexist.

 Where are they found in the United States?

 American alligators inhabit most of the southeastern United States; primarily Louisiana, Florida, and Georgia.
-The largest population of gators live in Gainesville, FL.
 They live in freshwater rivers, lakes, swamps, and marshes.
 There are an estimated five million American alligators in the southeastern U.S. with a quarter of the alligator population in Florida.
 Year after year we find that children and adults are always interested in learning more information about alligators when visiting Florida.

 How large can they grow?

 Alligators can grow up to 800 pounds and 13 feet long on average.
 Females do have a tendency to be smaller than males.
 According to the Everglades National Park, the largest alligator ever recorded measured 17 feet, 5 inches.

 They eat primarily fish, birds, turtles, various mammals, and other reptiles.
 If the alligator is big enough it will eat larger prey such as deer, bear, razorbacks, or other alligators.
 If the gator has caught something too large to consume in one bite it typically drowns it by violently spinning it in the water.
 This is commonly called a “death roll”.
 It will then store it for a couple days to allow decomposition and easier consumption afterward.